If you’ve done any reading on mental health or personal development, you have probably come across the term “setting your intentions”.

-We want to help you answer these questions, so we will take a deep dive into this powerful practice and show you exactly how to set your intention to start you on the right path.
+I want to help you answer these questions, so let’s take a deep dive into this powerful practice and show you exactly how to set your intention to start you on the right path.

 What Are Intentions?